brennandmcdonald/bio265_project/README.md

 The following repository includes code to process and analyze the 48 hpf H. erythrogramma single cell RNA sequencing dataset from McDonald et al., 2024.

 # Contents
-1. he48hpf_raw: folder includes zipped versions of the raw data files from the McDonald paper for user convenience.
+1. he48hpf_raw: folder includes zipped versions of the raw data files from the NCBI Gene Expression Omnibus database for user convenience.
 2. process_data.ipynb: The first code which should be run after unzipping raw data, includes code for processing scRNA-seq data so that UMAPs and analysis between cells can be completed easily.
 3. analyze_data.ipynb: The second code which can be run post-processing to reproduce the grpahs seen in our final paper.
 * Note: the he48 processed data file is included in this repository for convenience of the user, but would not normally be included due to the large file size.